-The Petaluma Gap is the gateway to the Sonoma Coast region.
-Although not yet a designated appellation, the Petaluma Gap is producing premium grapes that make the Sonoma Coast Appellation one of California’s best areas to grow primarily Pinot Noir, Chardonnay, and Syrah grapes.
+The Petaluma Gap is the premier gateway to the Sonoma Coast and northern Marin County wine region.
+Designated on December 7, 2017 as the country’s newest American Viticultural Area (AVA), the Petaluma Gap is producing premium grapes that make the new AVA one of California’s best areas to grow primarily Pinot Noir, Chardonnay, and Syrah grapes.

 The wind and the fog are the Petaluma Gap’s trademark.
 The “Gap” is actually a wind gap named after a coastal mountain opening that stretches east from the Pacific through the town of Petaluma and then roars south to San Pablo Bay.

 The Petaluma Gap has a 150-year tradition of growing grapes.
 The Petaluma Gap Winegrowers Alliance is dedicated to supporting growing wine grapes and production of premium wines in the Petaluma Gap.
 Our vineyards are tucked and hidden in the most unexpected places.
 Crest a hill, round a curve, look into the little nooks and crannies that make up the Lakeville, Adobe Road, or west county landscape, and you’ll notice more and more pockets of green, made up of rows and rows of grapevines.
 The vines bring brilliant patches of color to the golden grasses that support the neighboring pastures of cows and sheep.
 These are the vines of the Petaluma Gap and the source of some of the most exciting wines to hit the California wine scene in a very long time.